Wojciech Lemański

-Wojciech Michał Lemański (born 22 September 1960) is a Polish priest of the Roman Catholic Church who was ordered by his superior Archbishop Henryk Hoser to leave his parish for disobedience and failing to comply with some of the teachings of the Catholic Church.
+Wojciech Michał Lemański (born 22 September 1960) is a Polish priest of the Roman Catholic Church who was ordered by his superior, Archbishop Henryk Hoser, to leave his parish for disobedience and for failing to comply with some of the teachings of the Catholic Church.

 Biography

 First Mgr.
 Hoser banned Lemański from teaching religious studies in public schools.
 On 7 July 2013, he asked Lemański, then 52 years old, to leave the parish and move to a residence for retired priests.
 He was also given the option of transfer to another parish to serve as auxiliary staff.
 Lemański did not agree with the decision and said that he would appeal it.
 In June 2014 he was made chaplain in an institution for mentally injured children.
 Two months later he was suspended from the priesthood.

 Critique of the Church

 Lemański, ordained in 1987, has repeatedly criticised the church.
 He has accused the church leadership of not doing enough to oppose anti-Semitic tendencies among Poland's Catholics.
 He is one of the few Catholic priests who participate in the annual commemoration of the massacres of Jews at the Treblinka camp, where Jews, along with Poles and others, were gassed.
 He also recovered gravestones from abandoned and destroyed Jewish cemeteries, incorporating two of them into the main altar of his church.
 Some conservative Catholics said he was turning it into a synagogue.

 Lemański has also criticized the establishment's lenient treatment of clerics accused of sexual abuse and its rejection of artificial insemination and contraceptives.